 The inspiring festival generated by the European Cantors Association, celebrating the Music of Jewish Prayer, is back!
 January 31st - June 27th 2026

-The inspiring festival generated by the European Cantors Association, celebrating the Music of Jewish Prayer, is back from January to June 2026
+The inspiring festival generated by the European Cantors Association, celebrating the Music of Jewish Prayer, which has been running since the end of January, reaches its climax in June.

 All participating synagogues made sure their congregants knew that there would be a musical service and which composition or traditional tunes they would be singing for which prayers.
 It was surprising how similar the repertoire was in all strands of Jewish worship.